NLarchive/github-task-manager/public/tasksDB/github-task-manager/README.md

 ## Data Synchronization

-Both files represent the same project state:
+`tasks.json` is the source of truth.

-- The UI primarily works with `tasks.json`
+- The UI reads/writes `tasks.json`.
-- `tasks.csv` is generated/updated automatically for reporting purposes
-- Both files are committed to version control for full audit trail
+- `tasks.csv` and `state/` files are derived artifacts generated from `tasks.json`.
+- Derived artifacts are intentionally ignored by git to reduce merge conflicts.
+  - They may still be generated locally (for testing) and/or during CI before deploying GitHub Pages.

 ## Adding Tasks Through UI